Bioluminescence in Cornwall

 Pro tip: Skip the bright lights – A red-light torch is your best friend for preserving those night-adapted eyes.

-Check the tide times – Low to mid tide can concentrate the plankton in shallow waters.
-And patience is key: Give your eyes a few minutes to adjust to the darkness, and you’ll be rewarded with an incredible natural light display.
+Check the tide times – Low to mid tide can draw plankton into shallow waters.
+Patience is key, give your eyes a few minutes to adjust to the darkness and you’ll be rewarded with an extraordinary natural light display.

 Safety Tips